HyperEnclave/atc22-ae/README.md

 ## 5. Flexible Enclave Operation Mode

-Currently we support flexible enclave modes by providing separate RustMonitor binaries, which are located at the directory `host/binaries/`:
+Currently, we support flexible enclave modes by providing separate RustMonitor binaries, which are located at the directory `host/binaries/`:

 | Binaries | Which operation mode | SME |
 |----------|----------------------|-----|